Kit Products

 Individually

-You can remove Kit Components from the parent, without losing the original SKU which used to be the child.
-By Deleting all the components, the Kit Parent becomes a regular product.
+You can remove Kit Components from the parent without losing the original SKU that used to be the child.
+By deleting all the components, the Kit Parent becomes a regular product.

 In Bulk

-1. Go to Catalog> Manage Catalog> Search the items you want to break up.
-Use the filter of Kit > Kit Parent as the relationship should be removed from the parent
+1. Go to Catalog > Manage Catalog> Search for the items you want to break up.
+Use the filter of Kit > Kit Parent as the relationship should be removed from the parent.

-2. Select the items and go to the Action Menu at the bottom right corner
+2. Select the items and go to the Action Menu in the bottom right corner.

 Orders created prior to breaking the kit relationship will not be affected.